utkarshsah/leetcode-the-hard-way/tutorials/basic-topics/time-complexity.md

 ## Overview

 Time Complexity is one of the important measurements when it comes to writing an efficient solution.
-It estimates how much time your solution needs based on some input.
-If your solution is too slow, even it passes some test cases, it will still consider it as a wrong answer.
+It estimates how much time your solution needs to be based on some input.
+If your solution is too slow, even if it passes some test cases, it will still consider it as a wrong answer.

 The time complexity is denoted by Big O notation.
 Normally, $$n$$ means the input size.
 For example, if the input is a string $$s$$, then $$n$$ would be the length of $$s$$.